axiomgraph/enve-plugins/README.md

 # enve plugins
 ![enve2d plugins](https://user-images.githubusercontent.com/68183694/202194317-62c6c005-f975-4fcd-9f75-12b983bfe07e.png)

+## How to Download & Install
+Click on the "Code" button in green.
+Click "Download zip" from the drop-down menu.and extract it.
+Open extracted folder.
-## There are two versions available.
-If "Version 1.0" does not work on your computer, use "Version 2.0"
+There are two versions available.
+If Version 1.0 does not work, try Version 2.0.

-## How to Install on Windows ?
+## Windows ?
-copy all files from "For Windows Users" and paste them in C:\Users\Username\.enve\ShaderEffects
+copy all files from "Version 1.0" or "Version 2.0" (all frag and gre) to C:\Users\Username\.enve\ShaderEffects

-## How to install on Linux
+## Linux

-copy all files from "for linux users" (frag and gre)to /home/username/.enve/ShaderEffects
+Copy all files from "Version 1.0" or "Version 2.0" (all frag and gre)to /home/username/.enve/ShaderEffects

 ## HOw to USe?